Posts

 Your brake pads are one of the most important parts of your car’s braking system. because they are the component that makes contact with the discs. applying pressure and friction to your car’s brake discs.
 Of course, this is the pressure and friction that are applied to the brake discs.

-So, asbestos was used to for How Brake Pads Work.
+So, asbestos was used to explain how brake pads work.
 Particularly when I was a young apprentice mechanic. but because of the cancer-causing materials in the pads.
 Urgently, then, new compounds had to be developed.
-Nowadays, brake pads are made from a mixture of different compounds. including metallic shavings and non-metallic, organic materials.
+Nowadays, brake pads are made from a mixture of different compounds. including metallic shavings and non-metallic organic materials.
 Depending on the manufacturer’s own compound mixes.

-Here’s some other things that you should look out for.
+Here are some other things that you should look out for:.

 Watch out for your brake warning light coming on when you are driving?